-If aborting, begin the return flight to base by turning the bomber counter around on the Strategic Movement Track facing toward the track square labeled Zone 1 (Bomber's Base).
+If aborting, begin the return flight to base by turning the bomber counter around on the Strategic Movement Track facing toward the track square labeled with the Bomber's Base (8th Air Force and 15th Air Force Patches).
 If turning around (aborting), the bomber will spend another turn in the same Zone, (bombs may be jettisoned beforehand unless in Zone 1), and (if applicable) resolving combat again per the procedure in Section 5.0.